On the origin of the chemical bimodality of disk stars: A tale of merger and migration: Chemical bimodality in the [ /Fe] vs. [Fe/H] plane

 \section{Chemical bimodality in the [$\alpha$/Fe] vs. [Fe/H] plane}

 As we have discussed in the introduction, one of the most striking structural features of the MW's stellar disk is its bimodality in the [$\alpha$/Fe] vs [Fe/H] plane.
 In this section we qualitatively compare the structure of the simulated stellar disks to results from the MW.
 In figure \ref{fig:impression} we show from left to right the [$\alpha$/Fe] vs [Fe/H] plane for disk stars ($\vert z\vert<5$ kpc) at the solar radii ($7<R<9$ kpc) in the four simulations as indicated in each panel.
 The color coding shows how much stellar mass falls in each pixel indicated by the colorbar on the top of this figure.
-In the three right most panels we indicate the separation into the high- and low-$\alpha$ sequence by the blue lines.
-This figure clearly shows that the NIHAO-UHD simulations reproduce a clear bimodality in chemical abundance space.
+In each panel we indicate the separation into the high- and low-$\alpha$ sequence by the blue lines and quote the stellar mass ratio of the two sequences in the lower left corner.
+This figure shows that the NIHAO-UHD simulations produce a bimodality in chemical abundance space.
 Sometimes we can even find less pronounced third and fourth sequences (e.g. for g7.55e11 or g2.79e12).
 Galaxies g2.79e12, g7.55e11 and g7.08e11 show two parallel sequences at different oxygen abundance over a large range in iron abundance for almost all galactic annuli presented here.
 Galaxy g6.96e11 on the other hand shows two more diagonal sequences.

 Another interesting feature seen in this plot are the nearly diagonal ridges at [Fe/H]$\lesssim-1$ and the broadening of the sequences at very low metallicities. such features are not necessarily observed in the MW.
 In the simulations, these structures originate from mergers bringing in stars formed in satellite galaxies.
 That indeed satellites of the MW show different structures in the [$\alpha$/Fe] vs [Fe/H] plane has recently been shown in e.g. \citet{Nidever2019}.
 Their results combined with our findings here might offer another possibility to distinguish accreted stars from stars formed inside the MW, next to solely using stellar kinematics.
 However, such a study is outside the scope of this work and we leave it for a future work.